telerik/xamarin-forms-docs/controls/datagrid/features/commands.md

 ## Command Types

-There are two types of commands:

 * **DataGridCommand**: All the default commands within RadDataGrid derive from the base DataGridCommand.
 Think of this command as a UI-related command as it operates over the RadDataGrid instance that owns the command.

- * **Id**: Gets or sets the CommandId member this command is associated with.
+ * **Id**: The key that relates a command instance to a particular action/routine.
+This value is used to associate a command with a known event within a RadDataGrid instance.
  * **Command**: Gets or sets the generic ICommand implementation that may come from the ViewModel.
  * **EnableDefaultCommand**: Gets or sets a value indicating whether the default (built-in) UI command associated with the specified Id will be executed.
 Default value is True.